any-docs/css/content/reference/properties/field-sizing/index.md

 ### `field-sizing` interaction with other size settings

 The sizing flexibility provided to form controls by `field-sizing: content` can be overridden if you use other CSS sizing properties.
-Avoid setting a fixed {{cssxref("width")}} and {{cssxref("height")}} when using `field-sizing: content` because they will reimpose a fixed size on the control.
-However, using properties like {{cssxref("min-width")}} and {{cssxref("max-width")}} alongside `field-sizing: content` is quite effective because they allow the control to grow and shrink with the entered text and also prevent the control from becoming too large or too small.
+Avoid setting a fixed `width` and `height` when using `field-sizing: content` because they will reimpose a fixed size on the control.
+However, using properties like `min-width` and `max-width` alongside `field-sizing: content` is quite effective because they allow the control to grow and shrink with the entered text and also prevent the control from becoming too large or too small.

 The [`maxlength`](/en-US/docs/Web/HTML/Reference/Elements/input#maxlength) attribute causes the control to stop growing in size when the maximum character limit is reached.